Southampton, England

 Search hotels near St Mary's Stadium

-St Mary's is located near the city centre with good hotel options within walking distance.
+St Mary's is located near the city centre with good hotel options within walking distance — most of the recommendations below are 10-20 minutes' walk from the turnstiles.

 Stylish waterfront hotel in Ocean Village marina, perfect for combining football with Southampton's maritime atmosphere.
-Modern rooms, excellent restaurant, and lovely location.
+Modern rooms, an excellent restaurant in HarBAR on 6 with rooftop views over the Solent, and a lovely location.
 Walking distance to St Mary's.
+The matchday hotel of choice for visiting hospitality guests.

 Mercure Southampton Centre Dolphin Hotel (1 km)

-Historic coaching inn in the city centre dating back to the 16th century.
-Character-filled rooms, central location, and easy walk to the stadium.
-Good value option.
+Historic coaching inn in the city centre dating back to the 16th century — Jane Austen was a regular visitor.
+Character-filled rooms, central location, and an easy walk to the stadium.
+Good value for those who prefer heritage over chrome.

-Reliable chain hotel near the stadium with modern facilities.
+Reliable chain hotel near the stadium with modern facilities and indoor pool.
 Convenient for matchdays with restaurant and bar on site.

 Search hotels in Southampton City Centre

-Waterfront hotel with harbour views and excellent facilities.
-Indoor pool and spa, multiple restaurants.
-Premium option for visitors wanting full-service accommodation.
+Waterfront hotel with harbour views and full-service facilities including indoor pool, spa and multiple restaurants.
+Premium option for visitors wanting traditional four-star.

-Modern aparthotel concept with studio and apartment rooms.
-Kitchen facilities, ideal for longer stays or those wanting self-catering options.
+Modern aparthotel concept with studio and apartment rooms and a particularly strong sustainability story.
+Kitchen facilities and laundry, ideal for longer stays or families.
 Central location.

 Our Recommendation